 A wholly owned subsidiary of Western & Southern Financial Group, Fort Washington Investment Advisors has been in business since 1990.
-In addition to its size, the firm stands out for being one of the few major firms to be led by a woman.
-With more than $62.4 billion in assets under management (AUM), it ranks No. 1 in SmartAsset’s top financial advisor lists for Cincinnati and Ohio.
-It also has offices in New York and California.
+In addition to its size, the firm stands out for being led by a woman, president and CEO Maribeth Rahe.
+With tens of billions in assets under management (AUM), it ranks in the top spot on SmartAsset’s lists of the top financial advisors in Cincinnati and top financial advisors in Ohio.
+The firm has even made SmartAsset's list of the top financial advisors in the U.S.

 Fort Washington Investment Advisors Background

-Maribeth Rahe serves as president and CEO.
-Before joining Fort Washington Investment, Rahe was president and a board member of the U.S. Trust Company of New York and vice chair of the board of The Harris Bank in Chicago.
-At Fort Washington Investment, she oversees three business units - institutional, private equity and private client group - and nearly 90 advisors.
+Maribeth Rahe serves as president and CEO of Fort Washington Investment Advisors.
+Before joining the firm, Rahe was president and a board member of the U.S. Trust Company of New York and vice chair of the board of The Harris Bank in Chicago.
+At Fort Washington Investment, she oversees three business units - institutional, private equity and private client group.

 The firm has four principal shareholders: Western & Southern Mutual Holding Company, Western & Southern Financial Group, The Western and Southern Life Insurance Company and Western & Southern Investment Holdings, LLC.
 About a dozen members of the executive team and the board have small stakes.